timjore/two-cents/src/site/notes/Power Law distributions.md

 # Power Law distributions

 A power law distribution is a type of probability distribution that follows a pattern where **a small number of items** (such as events or entities) have **a disproportionately large number of occurrences**, while many items have very few occurrences.
-This kind of distribution is also known as a “scale-free“ distribution because it does not have a characteristic scale, and it is often found in [[Complex Systems\|Complex Systems]] such as the internet, social networks, and the distribution of wealth.
+This kind of distribution is also known as a “scale-free“ distribution because it does not have a characteristic scale, and it is often found in [[Complex systems exhibit emergent behavior\|Complex systems exhibit emergent behavior]] such as the internet, social networks, and the distribution of wealth.

 ![Long_tail.png](/img/user/Attachments/Long_tail.png)